 The coronacrisis has also stopped the large influx of tourists to Airbnb’s and some internationals have left for their home countries.
 This has all resulted in the pressure being a bit less on the housing market in Amsterdam in 2021.

 Of course, the housing market in the Netherlands isn’t just Amsterdam.
 Also, turns out that more and more people are discovering other nice Dutch cities which aren’t that far away from Amsterdam.
-Such as our hometown of Leiden.
-So why would one buy a house in Leiden instead of Amsterdam?

 A move from the cities to the countryside